Sabrina Carpenter discography

-Carpenter released various singles from 2020 to 2021 including "Honeymoon Fades" and "Skin" with the latter marking her first release with Island Records and first entry on the Billboard Hot 100 at number 48.
+Carpenter released various singles from 2020 to 2021 including "Skin", which marked her first release under Island Records and first entry on the Billboard Hot 100 at number 48.
 Her fifth studio album, Emails I Can't Send (2022) found commercial success, and featured the RIAA Platinum singles "Nonsense" and "Feather", with the latter reaching number one on the US Pop Airplay chart and peaking at number 21 on the Hot 100.
 She released her first Christmas EP in 2023, Fruitcake, which reached number 3 on the US Top Holiday Albums chart.

 In 2024, Carpenter released her sixth studio album Short n' Sweet (2024) which spent multiple weeks atop the Billboard 200.
 The album garnered various singles including "Espresso", "Please Please Please" and "Taste"; all of which topped various charts worldwide including the US Pop Airplay chart.
 "Please Please Please" marked her first number one on the Hot 100 while all three songs simultaneously remained in the top ten of the Hot 100 for seven consecutive weeks, a record for any female artist in history.
 In 2025, Carpenter earned her second number one on the Hot 100 with "Manchild" which debuted atop the chart and included on her seventh studio album, Man's Best Friend (2025).

-Throughout her career, Carpenter has collaborated with numerous artists including Charlie Puth, Sofia Carson, Zara Larsson, Taylor Swift and Christina Aguilera.
-She has also lent her vocals to various soundtracks including that for Sofia the First (2013), Teen Beach 2 (2015), Sierra Burgess Is a Loser (2018) and Clouds (2020).
+Throughout her career, Carpenter has collaborated with numerous artists including Madonna, Charlie Puth, Sofia Carson, Zara Larsson, Taylor Swift, and Christina Aguilera.
+She has also lent her vocals to various soundtracks including that for Disney Fairies: Faith, Trust, and Pixie Dust (2012), Sofia the First (2013), Teen Beach 2 (2015), Sierra Burgess Is a Loser (2018) and Clouds (2020).